How Much Does Hardwood Flooring Cost?

 Q. How do I maintain my hardwood floor?

-Spills should be wiped and cleaned up immediately and it’s recommended to use furniture pads to reduce the potential for scratches and scrapes.
-Dust or sweep hardwood floors daily, vacuum weekly to avoid scratches, and use wood cleaner monthly to keep floors shiny.
+It’s important to know the best way to clean hardwood floors so they last as long as possible.
+Spills need to be wiped up immediately, and furniture pads are recommended to reduce the potential for scratches and scrapes.
+Additional maintenance includes dusting or sweeping hardwood floors daily, vacuuming weekly to avoid scratches, and using wood cleaner monthly to keep floors shiny.

 Q. When is the time to replace my hardwood floor?